weluse/hyperagent/README.md

 # hyperagent

-A JavaScript library running both on NodeJS and in the browser for consuming [HAL] hypermedia APIs.
+A JavaScript library running ~~both on NodeJS and~~ in the browser for consuming [HAL] hypermedia APIs.
+NodeJS support is postponed until browser support is stabilized.

 ## Compatibility